DevEclipse2/LiteEngine/README.md

 WHERE ARE THOSE DAMN MEMORY LEAKS COMING FROM

 Unique pointer bullsh*t <- you are here

+Vulkan doesn't work (again) <- you are here circa 4th may

 --time skip of ~3 days--